patrykchodur/find_duplicates/README.md

 ## Requirements

-This utility uses the following commands:
+This utility requires `bash` version 4 or higher and uses the following commands:

 - `awk`
-- `shasum`
+- `shasum` or `openssl`
-- `declare`
-- `shopt`

-The presence of all required commands is checked at the beginning of the script, so if any command is not available an error message is displayed.
+The presence of required commands is checked at the beginning of the script, so if any command is not available an error message is displayed.

 ## Usage